 Project stewards are at the very heart of the projects process at Asha.
 Within the Asha SV group, they are the ones who are the most knowledgeable about, and sensitive to, the specific projects that Asha partners with.

-- Project Proposal: After receiving an initial request from the project partner, we ask them to fill out a detailed form which consists of several questions about the project, the organization running the project and expected outcome/impact of the work.
+- Project Proposal: After receiving an initial request from a project partner, we ask them to fill out a detailed form which includes several questions about the project, the organization running the project and expected impact of the work.

-- Preliminary Vetting: Once the chapter receives a detailed project proposal, the Project Coordinators do the preliminary vetting of the projects to check if the project qualifies as a potential project that can be funded by Asha SV, ensuring that it satisfy our guidelines.
+- Preliminary Vetting: Once the chapter receives a detailed project proposal, Project Coordinators do the preliminary vetting of the projects – by ensuring that it satisfies our guidelines.

-- Assigning Stewards: The next step, after the project is deemed fundable by Asha, is to assign two Asha SV volunteers to serve as the primary and secondary stewards for the project.
+- Assigning Stewards: The next step, after the project is deemed fundable by Asha, is to assign two Asha Silicon Valley (Asha SV) volunteers to serve as the primary and secondary stewards for the project.
 They function as the liaisons between the project partner and Asha SV.
 The stewards are responsible for going through the project material in detail and get sufficient information from the project partner to be able to present the project to the entire group for further evaluation.

 - Site Visit: Before approval of the project for funding, a trusted party performs and documents a site visit of the project.
 Due to the time involved in obtaining a site visit, frequently this step is pursued in parallel to the following steps, but funds are not disbursed until a site visit is complete.

-- Funding Disbursal: Funds are transfered to the project partner in India through Asha Central after a series of checklists at both chapter and Central are fulfilled.
+- Funding Disbursal: Funds are transferred to the project partner in India through Asha Central after a series of checklists at both the chapter and Asha Central are fulfilled.

 |Project approved||X||This timeline assumes a one-year project lifecycle.|

 |Project steward keeps in touch with the project through main contact person and updates project/core team on progress/issues.||X||X||X||X||X||X||X||X|